Dr Chau Chak Wing Building: Construction

 Early works on site and archaeological excavation were carried out from late 2011 until early 2012.
 The building was constructed by Lendlease which was appointed in November 2012.

 Construction of the building started in late 2012.

-The building structure was topped-out in December 2013 and construction was completed in November 2014.
+The building structure was topped-out in late 2013 and construction was completed in November 2014.
 The official opening took place on 2 February 2015.

 Awards

 The building has won the following awards: